Welcome to Polymo

 - Launch the Builder (optional but recommended).
 Run

-and open the provided link in your browser. - Describe your API.
+polymo builder --port 9000and open the provided link in your browser. - Describe your API.
 Fill in a base URL like

-if you only need a sample. - Preview the data.
+https://jsonplaceholder.typicode.com, pick the endpoint/posts, and add filters such as_limit: 20if you only need a sample. - Preview the data.
 Press the Preview button to see a table of records, the raw API replies, and any error messages.

 - Save the connector.
 Download the YAML config or write it directly to your project folder.
 Tokens stay out of the file and are passed in later.